hp73/Simple-Python-Guessing-Games/README.txt

 =======================
 MyGuess.py
 =======================
-This program plays a guessing game with the user - where the computer generates a number between 1 and 100 for the user to guess within 7 attempts (This is due to binary search).
-When the user correctly guesses the number, the program displays the correct guess.
-However, if the user exceeds 7 attempts the program will quit.
+This program plays a guessing game with the user.
+The program displays a greeting and thinks of a number between 1 and 100.
+The user inputs guesses until a guess equals the number.
+If user's guess is too large or too small, the computer replies with a hint to that effect.
+When the user guess the number, the program displays the total number of guesses.

 =======================
 YourGuess.py
 =======================
-The user thinks of a number between 1 and 100, the computer displays the guesses, and the user respond with the clues.
-The computer should be able to guess the correct number in no more than 7 attempts.
-If the user cheats, the computer quits with an error message.
+This program plays a guessing game with the computer.
+The program guesses until it gets the user's number correct using hints from the user whether or not the computer's guess is too large or too small.
+When the computer guesses the number the program displays the total number of guesses.